 Boreholes were the main water source, and a water committee made up of women and men ensured that the boreholes were well maintained.
 Women, men and animals all had access to the water from the boreholes.
-Before the intervention, most farmers did not provide water for the SR. After the intervention however, SR were given water twice daily.
+Before the and animals all had access to the water for the SR. After the intervention intervention, most farmers did not provide water for the SR. After the intervention however, SR were given water twice daily.
 Since it was women who gave the water they had access to, and closer contact with the SR than men did and could easily single out sick animals on sight.

 Credit was not an important resource required for SR production because respondents perceived SR as a source of cash.
 However, farmers took credit for crop farming and 'personal needs' including paying school fees of their children.
 The main credit source, the Village Loans and Savings Association (VLSA) was community based and was patronized more by women than men.
-More than three-quarters of case farmers belonged to farmer groups (female only, male only, mixed and voluntary groups).
+More than three-quarters of case farmers belonged to farmer groups (female only, male only, three-quarters of case farmers indicated that group membership was the mixed and voluntary groups).
 Farmers indicated that group membership was the medium of information dissemination used by AEAs from MoFA and NGOs.
 Group membership also enhanced learning, exchange of ideas and technology adoption.

-Farmers received extension information from multiple sources of two categories: one was direct personal contact through AEAs (MoFA and NGOs); the other was Information and Communication Technology (ICT) sources (radio, television, mobile phones and internet).
-Access to agricultural information from the traditional MoFA and NGO sources showed no significant (p>0.05) differences between women and men.
-Group membership was important for extension information access, since AEAs from MoFA and NGOs disseminated extension information through groups.
+Farmers received extension information from multiple sources of two categories: one was direct personal contact through AEAs (MoFA and NGOs); the other was Information and Communication Technology (ICT) sources (radio, the other was Information and internet).
+Access to agricultural information from television, mobile phones and internet).
+Access to agricultural information from the traditional MoFA and NGO sources showed no significant (p>0.05) the traditional MoFA and NGO sources showed no significant for differences between women and men.
+Group membership was important for differences between women and men.
+Group membership also extension information access, since AEAs from MoFA and NGOs disseminated extension information through groups.
+Meeting times were negotiated in this extension information through groups.
 Meeting times were negotiated in this intervention enhancing women's access to information.
-Group membership also enhanced learning, exchange of ideas and adoption.
+Group membership also intervention enhancing women's access to information.